FAQs for Residence Life

 Q: What is an Area Coordinator?

 Answer: Area Coordinators are live-in professional staff who support residents, respond to emergencies, and serve as liaisons to various campus offices.
-They supervise student staff who promote and build community.
+They supervise CAs, student staff, who promote and build community.

-Answer: A Resident Advisor (RA) is a student staff member who serves as a resource to help you adjust to your home away from home.
-They will be a resource to the services, programs, and policies of the university.
+Answer: A Community Advisor (CA) is a student staff member who serves as a resource to help you adjust to your home away from home.
+They will be a resource to your academic major, on campus services, programs/events, and policies of the university.